ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

 Database Code :
 -----------------------------------

-This folder contains all the database related code written in Python as follow :
+This folder contains all the database related code written in Python as follow:

 1. Customer_Insert.py_ :